Peter R. Kann: Career

 In 1963, he joined the San Francisco bureau of The Wall Street Journal.
 In 1964, he was promoted to staff reporter working in both the Pittsburgh and Los Angeles news bureaus.
 In 1967, Kann became the Wall Street Journal's first resident reporter in Vietnam and from 1969 to 1975, he was based in Hong Kong covering the Vietnam War and other events in Asia.
-In 1972, he earned a Pulitzer for his coverage of the Indo-Pakistan War in Bangladesh.
+In 1972, he earned a Pulitzer Prize for his coverage of the Indo-Pakistan War in Bangladesh.
 In 1976 he became the first editor and publisher of The Wall Street Journal Asia.
 He returned to the United States in 1976.
 He was named publisher of The Wall Street Journal in 1988.
 From 1992 until 2006 he was CEO and chairman of the board of Dow Jones & Company.

 He is a Trustee of the Institute for Advanced Study, Trustee Emeritus of the Asia Society, and adjunct faculty at the Columbia University Graduate School of Journalism.
 He is a longtime member of the Council on Foreign Relations.